astralfrontier/astralfrontier-wiki/it-was-there-honest.md

 ---
+title: It Was There, Honest!
+description: It Was There, Honest!
+published: true
 date: 2015/07/08
-title: It Was There, Honest!
-categories:
-  - Roleplaying
-  - Game Design Diary
-tags:
-  - it was there honest
+tags: it was there honest, Roleplaying, Game Design Diary
+editor: markdown
+dateCreated: 2015/07/08
 ---

 I've been looking for a way to play-test the